1979 Indianapolis 500

 The 63rd 500 Mile International Sweepstakes was held at the Indianapolis Motor Speedway in Speedway, Indiana, on Sunday May 27, 1979.
-Second-year driver Rick Mears took the lead for the final time with 18 laps to go, and won his first of four Indianapolis 500 races.
-It was also Mears' first of a record six Indy 500 pole positions.
 Brothers Al and Bobby Unser combined to lead 174 of the 200 laps, but Al dropped out around the midpoint, and Bobby slipped to 5th place at the finish nursing mechanical issues.
-It was also Roger Penske's second Indy 500 victory as a car owner.
+Al was driving Jim Hall's radically new Chaparral 2K ground effect chassis in its Indy debut.
+The car would be victorious the following year with Johnny Rutherford behind the wheel.
+Second-year driver Rick Mears took the lead for the final time with 18 laps to go, and won his first Indianapolis 500.
+Mears would win again in 1984, 1988, and 1991, to become the third driver (along with A. J. Foyt, Al Unser Sr., and later Hélio Castroneves) to win the Indy 500 a record four times.
+It was also Mears' first of a record six Indy 500 pole positions, a mark that still stands as of 2025.

+The month of May 1979 was filled with controversy on and off the track.
 The race was sanctioned by USAC, and was part of the 1979 USAC National Championship.
-However, many of the participants entered the race only as a one-off, and instead broke off and took part in the inaugural 1979 SCCA/CART Indy Car Series.
+USAC had sanctioned the Indianapolis 500 and the sport of Indy car racing since 1956.
+During the offseason, however, several teams broke off and formed Championship Auto Racing Teams (CART), a new sanctioning body and new series for Indy cars.
 It was the beginning of the first open-wheel "split".

-The month of May 1979 was filled with controversy on and off the track.
-A court injunction was issued after USAC initially denied entries by some teams that were part of the CART series.
+For 1979, there would be two competing Indy car championships.
+Many participants took part in the inaugural 1979 SCCA/CART Indy Car Series, skipped the other USAC-sanctioned events, and entered the Indy 500 only as a one-off.
+USAC responded by rejecting the entries of several top CART-based teams.
+The owners immediately filed suit, and a court injunction was issued to allow them to participate.
+Technical squabbles also confounded the month.
+USAC had re-tooled the turbocharger boost rules, which drew the ire of some crews.
 During time trials, several cars were disqualified due to illegal wastegate exhaust pipes.
 Qualifying closed with the traditional 33 cars in the field.
-However, the day before the race a special qualifying session was held to allow certain entries a last chance to qualify.
+However, the day before the race a special qualifying session was arranged to allow certain entries a last chance to qualify.
 Two additional cars were added to the field, for a total of 35 cars (the most since 1933).